resslerruntime/overledger-sdk-javascript/README.md

 ## How to use it with lerna locally

-You can't use this package without globally installing yarn version 1.15.2
+You can't use this package without globally installing yarn version 1.15.2 A Makefile will be used to build the package by priority

 * Run `npm install -g yarn`
 * Run `npm install`